Services | July 31, 2018

 A printing fee of $0.10 per cubic centimetre of filament (printing material) will be charged for each print job.
 An average print job is about 10 cubic centimetres and costs $1.00.

 Want to learn how to use a 3D printer?
-Sign up for a free training session and see how this new technology can unleash your imagination.
+Sign up for a Tech 1-on-1 and see how this new technology can unleash your imagination.